romankuchin/ica0002-2023/11-mysql-ha/README.md

 More info about MySQL replication threads (IO and SQL) can be found here: https://dev.mysql.com/doc/refman/8.0/en/replication-threads.html.

-Keep the Grafana dahsboard open for the remaining part of the lab, and make sure to set the auto-refresh to observe the changes in close-to-real time.
+Keep the Grafana dashboard open for the remaining part of the lab, and make sure to set the auto-refresh to observe the changes in close-to-real time.